This post may contain affiliate links. Read my disclaimer to learn more.

 Being Self-Sufficient means being independent and not needing help from an outside source.

-Growing your own food or raising livestock are great ways to become self-sufficient.
+Growing food or raising livestock are great ways to become self-sufficient.

 However, if you live on less than an acre, it’s not always easy to raise livestock. – Chickens are ideal for small properties.
 They don’t need a large area to roam and their coops don’t take up a large footprint.